Safeguarding (Child Protection) and Incident Policy

 - If we discover or suspect a child is suffering harm we will notify Somerset Children’s Social Care in order that they can be protected if necessary.
 If a child is in immediate danger, including for incidents relating to Female Genital Mutilation or Extremism/Radicalisation, we will contact the Police.

-- We will review our child protection policy and procedures at least every 2 years to make sure they are still relevant and effective.
+- We will review our child protection policy and procedures every year to make sure they are still relevant and effective.

 This policy has been drawn up on the basis of law and guidance that seeks to protect children.
 Further information is available via the links in Appendix 3.